Undocumented Students

 Northwest Immigrant Rights Project

-Promotes justice by defending and advancing the rights of immigrants through direct legal services, systemic advocacy and community education.
+This group defends and advances the legal rights of immigrants through direct legal services and community education.
 If you’re a student in Washington and meet eligibility requirements, NWIRP may be able to help you with your situation.

 Catholic Charities of Spokane